djheery/data-structures/binary-trees/red-black-tree/README.md

 At the end of `delete_fixup` we color `x` to `BLACK`

+Something that wasn't entirely clear is that this method has two branches defining whether the `sibling` is the right child or the left child.

+The above cases apply when the sibiling is the left child (not the right) everything is the same when the `sibling` is the right child however we just invert the cases where we call `node->left` to `node->right` and `rotate_left` will become `rotate_right`

 ##### Case 1: W is RED

 When W is red we perform the following code: